 - Department: Display the organization department the iPad is assigned to.
 This is displayed during setup.

 - Supervise: Supervise devices upon enrollment.
 This is now required for all DEP payloads.

 - Supervising host certificate: Devices are only allowed to pair with computers that have the matching keypair.

 - Note: If left unconfigured and no pairing restriction payload is assigned, the device will have the ability to pair with any computer.

 - Allow pairing: Devices can be paired with a computer.
 Note that if unchecked, devices will not be able to connect to applications like Xcode or iTunes on a computer, which will limit the ability to troubleshoot or restore the device, especially in cases where it will be locked into single app mode.

 - Note: In iOS 13+, this setting has been migrated to the Restrictions profile, and should be considered deprecated on DEP payloads.

 - Mandatory: Users are required to complete enrollment during setup, and cannot skip the step.

-- Removable: The management profile can be removed.
-Unless the device is supervised, the management profile will be removable.
+- Removable: When checked, the management profile can be removed by the user.
+When unchecked, the management profile cannot be removed by the user.
 See here for more info.